Meet my family: These people have shaped and defined the woman that I am today and have always surrounded me with love, support, and opportunities.

 When Alison found out she was pregnant at 15 with her boyfriend at the time, he ceased communication with her.
 To this day, he has never answered a phone call or reached out to Alison to find out that I am a boy or a girl.
 He has no idea who I am.
 Although I have seen pictures of him from when he was fifteen and a picture of him now, I do not feel a desire to meet him.
 I have never felt a hole in my heart or a missing piece because of my lack of relationship with him.
 I have the most spectacular dad in the entire world.
 My dad is my best friend.

 My dad is the most wonderful human and greatest man that I know.
-Him and I have made memories that I will always cherish.
-He is the most hard working, intelligent, funny, and caring person.
-His goofiness and love for his friends and family makes him one incredible dad.
+We have made memories that I will always cherish.
+He is the most hard-working, intelligent, funny, and caring person.
+His goofiness and love for his friends and family make him one incredible dad.
 I will always be thankful for him and the person he is and will never feel a missing piece.
 My dad and my mom have filled every space in my heart.

 I know that my story is different from another individual’s story of their adoption.
 I think that every story is so unique and can offer such a greater understanding of adoption.